uk-gov-mirror/defra.forms-engine-plugin/docs/PLUGIN_OPTIONS.md

 - `cacheName` (optional) - The cache name to use.
 Defaults to hapi's [default server cache].
 Recommended for production.
 See [here]
   (#custom-cache) for more details
 - `pluginPath` (optional) - The location of the plugin (defaults to `node_modules/@defra/forms-engine-plugin`)
+- `preparePageEventRequestOptions` (optional) - A function that will be invoked for http-based [page events](./features/configuration-based/PAGE_EVENTS.md).
+See [here](./features/configuration-based/PAGE_EVENTS.md#authenticating-a-http-page-event-request-from-dxt-in-your-api) for details

 ## Services